Healthy Meetings and Events

 Will accept non-perishable food, fresh fruits and vegetables.
 Call for hours and to arrange for them to pick up your donation.

 Find a list of organizations and programs that may accept your food donations.
-Website provides phone numbers and information about the types of food and leftovers accepted.
+This page provides phone numbers and information about the types of food and leftovers accepted.